Ankle

 Common signs of ankle ligament injuries

-• swelling or bruising around the joint
+• swelling or bruising around the ankle

 • pain with walking, stairs, running, or sport